Electrical accidents can crop up unexpectedly

 - Never stand pipes on end around power lines.

 - Never spray water at utility wires as this can provide a path for electricity.

 - Never stack any farm-related items near or under electrical facilities.

 Protect surrounding facilities before ditch burning

 Many pole fires will continue to burn in the core of the pole and later re-ignite, which can lead to tipped poles, electrical outages, and other safety hazards.
-If the hazards go unreported they also can lead to utility-worker injury.
+If these hazards go unreported they could lead to utility-worker injury.